iamgweej/pwnablekr-writeups/md5_calculator/readme.md

 #  MD5 Calculator

+I dont have `IDA` pro, which makes me really sad.

 Lets dive into `process_hash`.

 After a long session of `IDA`ing, I figured out that the code looks something like this: